Murine respirovirus: Induction of anti-tumor cytotoxicity of cytotoxic T cells

 SeV even after UV inactivation, being injected intratumorally, can cause tumor infiltration by dendritic cells (DCs) and CD4+ and CD8+ T, and it also can cause enhancing of anti-tumor activity of these cells.
-Most likely, viral hemagglutinin-neuraminidase protein, highly contributes to the effect (see "Neuraminidase (NA) removal of sialic acid from the surface of malignant cells stimulates natural killers cells and cytotoxic T lymphocytes" section above).This hypothesis is based on two observations.
+Most likely, viral hemagglutinin-neuraminidase protein, highly contributes to the effect (see "'Neuraminidase (NA) removal of sialic acid" section above).
+This hypothesis is based on two observations.
 First, the functional hemagglutinin-neuraminidase protein of the oncolytic Newcastle disease virus (NDV), which is a relative of SeV, has been shown to enhance the tumor-specific cytotoxic response of CD8+ T-cells and to increase the activity of CD4+ T-helper cells.
 Second, UV-inactivated NDV, which is can not replicate, promotes anti-tumor CTL response as well as does intact NDV, which can replicate.
 Since the hemagglutinin-neuraminidase proteins of the SeV and NDV viruses are highly homologous and function similarly, it is likely that the HN protein of the SeV virus can activate both CTL and natural killers cell responses.
 Most likely neuraminidase removal of sialic acid from the surface of malignant cells contributes to this effects.